Frequently Asked Questions

 I want to adopt a horse.
 Can you help with me with that?

 All Right Horse partners share a goal to improve the number of positive outcomes for horses in transition.
-They are dedicated to supporting programs and practices that promote collaboration between stakeholders in both the equine and welfare industries by taking negativity and divisiveness off the table.
-Our partners have not only shown an outstanding level of commitment to this ethos that goes beyond just applying for a grant, but also they demonstrate a clear interest in reframing the conversation and proactively participating in innovating solutions, options and best practices that support horses in transition and horse owners.
+They are dedicated to supporting programs and practices that promote collaboration between stakeholders in both the equine and welfare industries.
+Our partners have shown an outstanding level of commitment to this ethos and demonstrate a clear interest in reframing the conversation.
+They are proactively participating in innovative solutions, options and best practices that support horses in transition and horse owners.

 How can my organization become a Right Horse partner?

-The Right Horse Initiative has just begun our movement, which we see as a marathon – not a sprint.
-Partners are selected based on a shared philosophy of how the work should be done to achieve our goals.
-We are looking for partners that are serious about moving horses and reframing the conversation about adoption.
+The Right Horse Initiative has just begun to make progress — and we believe this is a marathon, not a sprint.
+Partners are selected based on a shared philosophy.
+We are looking for partners that are serious about helping horses find quality homes and reframing the conversation about adoption.
 The partners we seek take all forms.
 We will have adoption partners, corporate partners, education partners, training partners, veterinarian partners and funding partners.
 We expect our partners to see the bigger picture, as well as their individual role.
 We expect our partners to take risks with us in trying new things and help us innovate new ideas to truly change equine welfare for the better.
 Most importantly, we want partners who think big.
 If our message speaks to you, please get in touch with us and tell us who you are.

 What does the Right Horse mean by “innovative adoptions?”

-- Harmony Equine Center: The Right Horse is piloting a program at Harmony Equine Center (HEC) to provide a regional training hub.
-Local equine adoption groups can bring their horses in transition to HEC for training.
-Once training is complete, HEC will perform the adoption with potential homes, or the horse will be sent back to the original center to be adopted with newly learned skills.
-The goal is to assist local groups in providing better-trained and more desirable horses to adopters.
-In addition, the program boosts movement in adoption centers, decreasing length of stay while increasing the ability to take on additional horses in transition.
+- Harmony Equine Center: The Right Horse piloted a program at Harmony Equine Center (HEC) to provide a regional training hub.
+Local equine adoption groups brought their horses in transition to HEC for training.
+Once the training was complete, HEC performed the adoption or the horse was be sent back to the original center to be adopted with newly learned skills.
+The goal was to assist local groups in providing better-trained and more desirable horses to adopters.
+In addition, the program boosted movement in adoption centers, decreasing length of stay while increasing the ability to take on additional horses.